Grayling (Hipparchia semele)

 The Grayling is now largely confined to coastal habitats in Britain (having disappeared from many of its inland sites due to changes in land-use), where it occurs on well-drained sites in short open grassland where the vegetation is sparse and where there are plenty of patches of bare ground.
 The larvae feed on various grasses, but especially fine-leaved species.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid decline with a decrease of -50.6%
+Status over the last 20 years is Stable with a change of -33.2%

-Status over the last 10 years is Rapid decline with a decrease of -63.2%
+Status over the last 10 years is Stable with a change of -14.0%

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.